Now that we’ve got a structured team that’s executing, we’ve arrived at our last system, a System for Leveling Up.

 Another important gamification pattern to augment points is badging.

 The concept of badging can be used to reward more qualitative aspects of gameplay not captured by pure points.

 The best team is a — Team of Champions — where incentives encourage everyone to take on some leadership.

 Let’s go back to our structuring system for a moment.
-If you recall, we discussed the essential nature of co-leadership between EMs and TLs, but there are also many other many other leadership opportunities.
+If you recall, we discussed the essential nature of co-leadership between EMs and TLs, but there are also many other leadership opportunities.

 A fast moving startup shipping an awesome product has many converging concerns from security, testing, metrics, stability, performance, automation, and so on.
 These are far too numerous for just an EM and TL and they easily get dropped on the floor.

-A supporting engineer can play critical role as a Champion over one of these concerns.
+A supporting engineer can play a critical role as a Champion over one of these concerns.

 We can use badges to reward leadership in these areas so that we in effect create a Team of Champions (see Team of Leaders for further exploration.).

 - Security Champion - Ensures best practices for secure coding and deployment are followed

 - ￼￼￼Test Champion - Keeps test coverage near 100%